-Mediation is the process by which a neutral third party intervenes between two conflicting parties to promote reconciliation, settlement, or compromise.
+Mediation is the process by which a neutral third party intervenes between two conflicting parties to promote reconciliation, settlement or compromise.
 Mediation provides disputing parties with the opportunity to identify and cope with interpersonal issues not originally thought to be part of the dispute.
 Mediation may also be particularly effective when family members have a dispute or when emotions are getting in the way of resolution.
-Mediation particularly in cases of probate mediation often aids families in understanding one another and create accord that addresses financial concerns and provides the family members tools for continuing communicating with one another.
+Mediation particularly in cases of probate mediation often aids families in understanding one another and creates accord that addresses financial concerns and provides the family members tools for continuing communication with one another.

 Typical mediation cases often involve:

 - Divorce settlements